SECTION J: "Canada"

 (Euphorbia Family)

-a.
-Acalypha (Copper leaf, Jacob’s Coat)
+Copper leaf, Jacob’s Coat)

 b.
 Codiaeum (Croton)